 I found one.

 Other people aren’t as lucky, they don’t succeed in rewiring their brains and clambering out of the dark hole.
 In the last six months, two friends of friends have taken their own lives before the age of thirty-three.
 Suicide rates are massively up in the last few decades, and men are outnumbering women at least 3:1.

 I used to ignorantly roll my eyes at people banging on about stuff like this on social media, telling their sob stories and preaching.
 But now I get it.
-The subject of mental health is still not fully accepted without an onslaught of judgement and the easiest way say hello to that big fat elephant in the room is to type, tweet, like, share and
+The subject of mental health is still not fully accepted without an onslaught of judgement and the easiest way say hello to that big fat elephant in the room is to type, tweet, like, share and talk.

 I know it’s not just chemical imbalances in the brain that cause mental health illnesses, but I’m a firm believer that in the majority of cases, we have enough medicine in our minds to combat things like depression and anxiety – popping back pills should be the very last resort.

-When I broke free from what was causing me pain, I recognised that my brain had been dysfunctionally conditioned, so I got help… I went to group counselling sessions (comedy sketch material), a one on one counselor (useless) and psychotherapy.
+When I broke free from what was causing me pain, I recognised that my brain had been dysfunctionally conditioned, so I got help… I went to group counselling sessions (comedy sketch material), a one on one counsellor (useless) and psychotherapy.

 The clinical term of the latter makes you feel embarrassed to admit it, like you’ve been locked up on Shutter Island wearing a deranged face and a tatty cardigan for months on end, but actually it was just as much fascinating as it was helpful.